 Cancer survival rates in Australia are amongst the best in the world, yet Aboriginal and Torres Strait Islander people continue to experience disparities in cancer outcomes, with cancer being the second leading cause of death among Indigenous Australians.

-The Centre of Research Excellence (CRE) in Targeted Approaches To Improve Cancer Services (TACTICS) for Aboriginal and Torres Strait Islander Australians will build an evidence base through innovative, high-quality, priority-driven, and applied health services research.
+The Centre of Research Excellence (CRE) in Targeted Approaches To Improve Cancer Services (TACTICS) for Aboriginal and Torres Strait Islander people will build an evidence base through innovative, high-quality, priority-driven, and applied health services research.

 TACTICS will focus on emerging priorities in cancer-related health services research.
 These priorities have been identified through extensive consultations with key stakeholders, with a review of seminal documents, and the substantial research and translation foundation established through the CRE in Discovering Indigenous Strategies to improve Cancer Outcomes Via Engagement, Research Translation and Training (DISCOVER-TT) and a Cancer Council NSW Strategic Partnership (STREP CaCIndA).